 MasterClass's employee perks include $120/month as an interim snack stipend (due to COVID).

 Depending on the office, SAP would provide in-house catered meals or a food stipend.

 Webflow has not set a meal-only stipend, but they do have a "Remote Work Stipend" which includes the option to buy food, tech, and productivity-related items.

 Lose It! gives their employees $100 to spend on lunch delivery.

-There are plenty benefits to offering your people a meal allowance, below we highlight the most common five.
+There are plenty of benefits to offering your people a meal allowance.
+Below we highlight the most common five.

 Catered meals were a staple in many offices across the nation pre-COVID.
 However, how many companies have been able to continue this since COVID began?
 Not too many.

 As this Protocol piece points out, people are mourning the loss of their free lunches and snacks.
 You can stand out against the crowd by adapting and offering a food stipend today so that your employees get support for their most basic life needs.